Polish Air Force University

-The Polish Air Force Academy (Polish: Wyższa Szkoła Oficerska Sił Powietrznych (1994-2018); Lotnicza Akademia Wojskowa (since 2018)) is located in Dęblin, eastern Poland.
+The Polish Air Force Academy (Polish: Wyższa Szkoła Oficerska Sił Powietrznych (1994-2018); Lotnicza Akademia Wojskowa (since 2018)), The School of the Eaglets, is located in Dęblin, eastern Poland.
 Established in 1927 during the interwar period, the Polish Air Force University is an accredited university for the undergraduate education of officers for the Polish Air Force.

 History

 Polish Air Force University - "The School of the Eaglets" has changed its name, structure, and fields of study several times.
 The curricula and methods of theoretical and practical aviation training in the air have changed.
 All the transformations were dictated by concern for the best execution of the tasks facing the University.